 Filing a Counter Notice

-If you believe that removal of the content is the result of a mistake (for example, that you have authorisation) or misidentification, you can send us a counter-notice.
+If you believe that removal of the content is the result of a mistake (for example, that you have authorisation) or misidentification, you can send us a Counter Notice using the form below.
 Such counter-notice must provide the following information:

 1. An electronic or physical signature of the person authorised to act on behalf of the owner of the relevant matter;